-Metals includes mined commodities, such as gold, copper, silver and platinum.
+Metals include mined commodities, such as gold, copper, silver, and platinum.
 The London Metal Exchange announced it would launch futures contracts for metals used in batteries starting in 2019.
 The exchange expects there will be a large market for such metals as the demand grows for electric vehicles.